ckoorosh/Bio-Project-Fall22/README.md

 ## Phase 2

-In this phase we used the [limma](https://bioconductor.org/packages/release/bioc/html/limma.html) package in [R](https://www.r-project.org/) to find the differentially expressed genes (DEGs) between the AML and normal cells.
-We then used the [Enricher](https://maayanlab.cloud/Enrichr/) to find the enriched pathways and gene ontology and in the DEGs.
+In this phase, we used the [limma](https://bioconductor.org/packages/release/bioc/html/limma.html) package in [R](https://www.r-project.org/) to find the differentially expressed genes (DEGs) between the AML and normal cells.
+We then used the [Enricher](https://maayanlab.cloud/Enrichr/) to find the enriched pathways and gene ontology in the DEGs.

-Finally, we investigated different research papers to find the most important pathways and genes in the AML cancer.
+Finally, we investigated different research papers to find the most important pathways and genes in AML cancer.

 ### Report